KissTK322/AI_TECH_PROJECT/README.md

 # 7) `models_v2.py`

-## Purpose
+## Main role
-This file defines the detector-building and model-loading logic.
+This file contains **model-building and model-loading helpers**.

-## Main job of this file
-It provides:
+It is responsible for:
-- a YOLO prediction wrapper
+- wrapping YOLO prediction
-- a Faster R-CNN builder
+- building Faster R-CNN
-- a custom Cascade Faster R-CNN builder
+- building Cascade Faster R-CNN
-- a wrapper that loads saved TorchVision checkpoints and runs inference
+- loading checkpoint weights
+- running inference for local evaluation

+This file is used by `eval_all_v2.py`, and indirectly supports `app_v2.py` because both need to rebuild or load the model correctly.

-## Important classes and functions
+## Main classes / functions inside

 ### `YOLOPredictor`
-Loads a YOLO checkpoint and exposes `predict_one(...)`.

-### `build_faster_rcnn(num_classes, min_size=600, max_size=1000, pretrained=False)`
+Wrapper around Ultralytics YOLO.
+It provides `predict_one()` in a unified format.

+### `build_faster_rcnn()`
-Builds a Faster R-CNN model and replaces the box predictor head.
+Builds a TorchVision Faster R-CNN model and replaces the default box predictor.

 ### `ClassAgnosticFastRCNNPredictor`
-Small class for class score prediction + class-agnostic box regression.
+Defines a class-agnostic predictor.

-### `decode_boxes(...)`
+### `decode_boxes()`
-Decodes box deltas into image-space boxes.
+Decodes box deltas into actual bounding boxes.

-### `refine_boxes(...)`
+### `refine_boxes()`
-Applies decoded boxes and clips them to image size.
+Refines proposal boxes and clips them to the image size.

 ### `TwoFCHead`
-Two fully connected layers used in the detector head.
+Defines the fully connected head for RoI features.

 ### `ClassAgnosticPredictor`
-Predictor for class score and class-agnostic box regression.
+Defines the class and box predictor used in the cascade head.

 ### `CascadeRoIHeads`
-Custom multi-stage RoI head for the cascade-style detector.

-### `build_cascade_frcnn(num_classes, min_size=600, max_size=1000)`
-Creates the custom Cascade Faster R-CNN model starting from a Faster R-CNN backbone.
+Defines the custom Cascade Faster R-CNN RoI head.

+### `build_cascade_frcnn()`
+Builds the Cascade Faster R-CNN architecture.

 ### `DetectorWrapper`
-Loads a checkpoint, moves model to device, runs inference, and returns predictions in shared format.
+Loads a checkpoint, moves the model to the correct device, and provides `predict_one()` for a single image.

-## When to use this file
-Use this module whenever you need to:
-- rebuild a detector before loading `.pth`
-- run TorchVision detector inference from saved checkpoints
-- share one prediction format across different detector types
+## Important note
+If the checkpoint was saved with:
+- `model_state_dict`
+or
+- the raw state dict

+the wrapper is written to handle both cases.

 ---

 # 8) `requirements.txt`

-## Purpose
+## Main role
-This file lists the Python dependencies needed to run the project locally.
+This file lists the Python packages needed to run the local scripts and support the notebooks.

-## Main packages included
+Typical packages include:
+- `numpy`
-- numerical/data handling: `numpy`, `pandas`
+- `pandas`
-- image and plotting: `opencv-python`, `matplotlib`, `Pillow`, `seaborn`
-- ML/CV: `torch`, `torchvision`, `ultralytics`, `scikit-learn`
+- `opencv-python`
-- annotation/evaluation: `pycocotools`
+- `matplotlib`
-- GUI: `PyQt5`
+- `PyQt5`
+- `torch`
+- `torchvision`
+- `ultralytics`
+- `pycocotools`
-- utility/config: `tqdm`, `PyYAML`
+- `tqdm`
+- plus some helper libraries such as `Pillow`, `PyYAML`, `scikit-learn`, and `seaborn`

-## When to use this file
+## How to use it
-Use it right after creating the virtual environment:

 ```bash
 pip install -r requirements.txt